jpanganiban/ytqueue/README.md

 $ python ytqueue.py
 ```

+Open your browser and navigate to `localhost:8000`.

+Your co-workers in the same network should also be able to view
+the page as well by navigating to `youripaddress:8000`.

+To see your ip address, run `ifconfig` or `ip addr` in your
+favorite terminal emulator.

 Contributing
 ------------

 Fork it up, write your changes, submit a pull request and
-write a 500 word essay on why should I include your changes.
+write a 1500 word essay on why should I include your changes.
 Jk.